LIGO Detector Characterization in the first half of the fourth Observing run: Instrumental Investigations

 Most of the optics in LIGO are housed in corner and end stations (X-arm and Y-arm).
 During O3, vibrating \ac{CBs} at the \ac{LIGO} end stations were identified as a cause of light scattering noise~\cite{55927,Soni:2023kqq}.
 These baffles prevent most light reflecting from the beamtube reduction flange, where the beamtube narrows at the corner and end stations, from reentering the detector arms~\cite{dcc_stray_light_baffles_design}.
 Some light reflected from these baffles, however, still interferes with the circulating light in the main beam.
 When a mechanical resonance of the CB with a high quality factor was rung up from heightened ground motion, scattered light noise at about 4~Hz and harmonics were visible in $h(t)$.

 At both detectors, rubber viton dampers were installed on three of the four \ac{CBs} to decrease the quality factor of the mechanical resonance prior to the start of O4a.
+Dampers were not installed on the final \ac{CB} because no other in-vacuum maintenance work took place in its vicinity during the O3$-$O4a break.
 Damping reduced the velocity of the reflecting surface and thus lowered the cutoff frequency of the scattering noise to low frequencies where the interferometer is not sensitive.
 The vibration coupling at the remaining undamped cryobaffles increased between O3 and O4 as the power in the arms increased.
-The difference in coupling between 60 W and 75 W at the undamped \ac{CBs} was about a factor of about 3 at LHO~\cite{70808}.
+The difference in coupling between 60 W and 75 W input power at the undamped \ac{CBs} was about a factor of about 3 at LHO~\cite{70808}.

 In the O4a-O4b commissioning break an incursion was made into each detector's X-arm end station vacuum enclosure to damp the final cryo-manifold baffle~\cite{69280}.
-After the viton damper installation, the quality factor of the $\sim$ 4~Hz mechanical mode in the CB dropped by a factor of $\sim$20, reducing the maximum frequency of the scattering noise by roughly the same amount~\cite{75553}.
+After the viton damper installation, the quality factor of the $\sim$4~Hz mechanical mode in the CB dropped by a factor of $\sim$20, reducing the maximum frequency of the scattering noise by roughly the same amount~\cite{75553}.